JulianDavis/GhidraMCP/README.md

 ![ghidra_MCP_logo](https://github.com/user-attachments/assets/4986d702-be3f-4697-acce-aea55cd79ad3)

-# GhidraMCP with JSON Responses
+# GhidraMCP with Rich Result Objects
-This is a fork of [LaurieWired's GhidraMCP](https://github.com/LaurieWired/GhidraMCP) with improved JSON responses for all endpoints.
+This is a fork of [LaurieWired's GhidraMCP](https://github.com/LaurieWired/GhidraMCP) with improved JSON responses for all endpoints and rich result objects.
 It is a Model Context Protocol server for allowing LLMs to autonomously reverse engineer applications.
 It exposes numerous tools from core Ghidra functionality to MCP clients.

 https://github.com/user-attachments/assets/36080514-f227-44bd-af84-78e29ee1d7f9